andrasq/node-minisql/README.md

 - connection pools can boost throughput when the query load is on the database, not nodejs.
   For simple queries nodejs is the bottleneck (115 -> 123k/s), but for longer duration queries multiple connections can greatly increase throughput (6 conns 6k -> 24k/sec)
+- speed is primarily affected packetization and string conversion, where paying attention to the critical path makes a difference

 Ideas and Todo